 To confirm the infection, a sample of stool is tested for the bacteria or the toxins made by the bacteria.

-Fluids are often given intravenously (IV) or through a vein.
+Fluids are often given by IV (intravenously) through a vein.
 This helps replace fluids lost through diarrhea.

-Surgery may be needed if treatment fails to cure severe symptoms
+In rare cases you may need surgery if treatment doesn’t cure severe symptoms

-Unless your health care provider tells you to do so, do not take medications for diarrhea.
+Unless your healthcare provider tells you to do so, don't take medicines for diarrhea.